Philip Jennings (The Americans): Season six

 At the beginning of the final season (set in 1987, about three years after the preceding season), Philip is shown as having retired from his KGB work (except for maintaining his relationship with Kimmy, the daughter of a CIA official, in order to keep a surveillance bug on him running).
-He continues to live under cover with Elizabeth, who remains an active KGB agent.
-Philip is focusing on his travel agency, which he has enlarged recently, but which develops financial difficulties, jeopardizing the tuition payments for Henry's final year at the elite "St. Edward’s" boarding school and forcing Philip to fire some long-time employees.
+He continues to live undercover with Elizabeth, who remains an active KGB agent.
+Philip is focusing on the travel agency, which he has enlarged recently, but which develops financial difficulties, jeopardizing the tuition payments for Henry's final year at his elite boarding school and forcing Philip to fire some long-time employees.

 Personality

 Philip has expressed doubts about "the cause" throughout the series, in contrast to Elizabeth.
 Nevertheless, he remains committed to it and is one of the KGB's most reliable field agents.
-Like Elizabeth, he is seen ruthlessly killing many times, but unlike her, develops ethical concerns about it.
+Like Elizabeth, he is seen ruthlessly killing many times, but, unlike her, he develops ethical concerns about it.

-Philip is depicted as an very attentive father, and it means a lot to him to make sure his children are happy and taken care of.
+Philip is depicted as a very attentive father, and it means a lot to him to make sure his children are happy and taken care of.

-Philip becomes very angry with Paige when she becomes very religious, partly due to the fact that she becomes disrespectful when her parents don't approve.
+Philip becomes very angry with Paige when she becomes very religious, partly due to the fact that she becomes disrespectful when her parents do not approve.
 He is shown to be usually very rational and level-headed, but is prone to infrequent emotional outbursts.

 Philip loves playing hockey with Henry, and playing racquetball with his friend Stan Beeman.
 Even though Stan has played racquetball much longer than Philip, Philip picks up on the game quickly and starts beating Stan with ease.

 In season 3, he starts attending EST (Erhard Seminars Training) meetings for reasons initially unknown to him, but later feels more in touch with his emotions.
-However, when season 3 comes to a close, Philip realizes the negativity of his emotions and thoughts, and feels he can't work for the KGB anymore when he is forced to kill a man to protect Martha's cover.
+However, when season 3 comes to a close, Philip realizes the negativity of his emotions and thoughts, and feels he cannot work for the KGB anymore when he is forced to kill a man to protect Martha's cover.
 He is interrupted when Elizabeth focuses on Ronald Reagan's Evil Empire speech instead of him.

 In season 4, Philip suffers from depression.
-He realizes he isn't as important as he thought he was in the KGB, and he struggles with Paige when she becomes aware of their activities.
+He realizes he is not as important as he thought he was in the KGB, and he struggles with Paige when she becomes aware of their activities.
 He disapproves of her relationship with Stan's son Matthew Beeman.